 There has been very clear guidance around the Freedom of Information Act for many years which sets out what should be released during a procurement process.
 This is almost always ignored.
 The view of all the acknowledged experts is that once a decision is taken to launch a tendering process then all the information used to lead to that decision can and should be made public.

 And the procurement legal framework does not protect information other than that supplied by bidders and clearly specified by the bidders as requiring confidentiality – and even then the FOIA and a test of the public interest overrides any requested confidentiality.

 There is plenty of guidance around how public procurement has to take place, it is just that NHS organisations decide to ignore it.

 What has been found is that if management are confronted robustly then they initially claim the legal high ground, then they put up bogus arguments, they huff and puff and then back down and do things properly.

 So there is the hope.
 Strong early intervention by the trade unions on behalf of the staff can be very effective.
 In the end nothing should prevent the NHS from having the services it genuinely requires but only vary rarely will be ramshackle gutsy amateur approach followed by under-resourced NHS management teams get the right result.

 Richard Bourne is a member of the Central Council of the Socialist Health Association

 For local government there is at least an organisation, the Association for Public Service Excellence, which is supported by the local authorities to supply knowledge and advice and apply some rationality around service reorganisation.
 Nothing of that kind exists for our NHS.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.